 My journey with Alcide – Betting on a future market

 Today it was announced that Alcide has been acquired by Rapid7 which brings one story to an end and begins a new one.
-I have had the honor of taking part in the journey from a very early stage, leading the seed round and joining the company even before the first employee was hired.
+I have had the honor of taking part in the journey from a very early stage funding for startups, leading the seed round and joining the company even before the first employee was hired.
 I was able to witness the change and growth, and even lived to tell the tale.

 I met with Ranny and Gadi who founded Alcide back in early 2016, and then again some months later, after they sharpened their story, direction, and vision.
 The second time we met was enough for me to get hooked, which followed with Elron leading Alcide’s seed round.
 It was one of our first investments in the cyber security and enterprise software space, in which we have made 15 investments in recent years.
 Ranny and Gadi were not the “usual fresh out of 8200” type of founders but rather more mature, experienced, and sociable.
 Nonetheless they had their unusualness.
 I still remember discussions on why Gadi’s skateboard business needs to be mentioned in the investment documents (Gadi has done a lot of work with youth through it).